-With fall nearly upon us, my mind has switched over to sweaters, pumpkins and apple cider.
+With fall upon us, my mind has switched over to sweaters, pumpkins and apple cider.
 So, I’ve decided it’s about time I start prepping my porch, too.
 After sifting through way too many fall porches on Instagram (#fallporch), I’ve come up with some dos and don’ts for decorating your own.

 1. How to Achieve Coziness

 Do use blankets and pillows to cozy up your porch seating.
 Think fuzzy and furry for a comfortable, inviting feel.
 Mix different textures to create interest, and stick with warm tones.
 Don’t overdo it with the cutesy fall signage.
 A couple fall signs on the porch are totally acceptable, but it just gets dangerous when your guests are trying to read five box signs while walking up your front steps.
 (Is it fall, ya’ll?)

 2. How to Pick the Pumpkins